-Her oil paintings focus on fictional figures that exist outside of specific times and places.
+Lynette Yiadom-Boakye’s oil paintings focus on fictional figures that exist outside of specific times and places.
 In a 2010 interview with Nadine Rubin Nathan in the New York Times Magazine, Yiadom-Boakye described her compositions as ‘suggestions of people...
 They don’t share our concerns or anxieties.
 They are somewhere else altogether.’
 This lack of fixed narrative leaves her work open to the projected imagination of the viewer.

-She attended the Central Saint Martins College of Art and Design, Falmouth College of Arts and the Royal Academy Schools, London.
+She attended the Central Saint Martins College of Art and Design (1997), earned BA from Falmouth College of Arts (2000) and an MA from the Royal Academy Schools, London (2003).

 Sharjah Biennial 12